w3f/polkadot-wiki/docs/general/polkadot-direction.md

 different chains and using those chains’ collaborative potential to build inter-chain applications to solve real-world problems.
 Those applications will thus need to span across chains.

-**Increasingly fewer tasks will be handled by the relay-chain** that will focus efforts only on primary tasks: securing the network and providing secure message-passing capability.
+**Increasingly fewer tasks will be handled by the relay chain** that will focus efforts only on primary tasks: securing the network and providing secure message-passing capability.
-[System parachains](../learn/learn-system-chains.md) will be used to take over secondary relay-chain tasks such as staking, governance, etc.
+[System parachains](../learn/learn-system-chains.md) will be used to take over secondary relay chain tasks such as staking, governance, etc.

 ### XCM and Accords